Rhode Island Layoffs — September 2024

 | Riley Power Group | North Kingston | 13 |

-Leading the list was Riley Power Group at its North Kingston facility, reporting 13 affected workers.
+The largest notice was filed by Riley Power Group at its North Kingston facility, reporting 13 affected workers.

 Trend & Outlook

-The filings reflect a mixed picture for Rhode Island's labor market, with activity diverging between monthly and annual comparisons.
+The trends suggest a mixed picture for Rhode Island's labor market, with activity diverging between monthly and annual comparisons.
 The Utilities sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Rhode Island.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Rhode Island WARN notices, browse layoffs by state, or download the full dataset.